Breed Standard

 COLOR

-The ranges of acceptable color in the Turkish Boz Shepherd include white, red, and grey, with fawn and cream being more easily recognized.
+The acceptable color ranges for the Turkish Boz Shepherd include white, red, and grey, with fawn and cream being more easily recognized.
 Brindle and Black Boz are found but are much less common.
-Irish or Pinto can be present with any of the colors.
-All acceptable colors may exist in any combination, but coat color is typically a gradient blend based on one predominant color, fawn and cream being the most common.
-The presence of a black mask and ears is common, but a red mask and ears or lack of mask altogether are also accepted in the standard.
+Irish or Pinto can be in any color.
+All acceptable colors may be combined, but coat color is typically a gradient blend based on a single predominant color, with fawn and cream being the most common.
+The presence of a black mask and ears is common, but a red mask and ears, or no mask at all, are also accepted in the standard.
 White color markings should be limited to the muzzle close to the nose or chin, feet, and forelegs, with white spots limited to the chest only.
 A reverse facial coloring mask may also be present without fault.

-Below is a gallery of Turkish Boz Shepherds that exemplify the diversity within the breed.
+Below is a gallery of Turkish Boz Shepherds that exemplifies the breed's diversity.

 GAIT AND FUNCTION

-The Turkish Boz Shepherd should exemplify the optimal balance of speed, agility, and power, instantaneously reacting to a threat with both speed and ferocity for the purpose of defense.
+The Turkish Boz Shepherd should exemplify the optimal balance of speed, agility, and power, reacting instantly to a threat with both speed and ferocity for defense.
 The gait of the Turkish Boz Shepherd is one of strength and power and should carry a natural fluidity and springiness.
 Pacing is not considered normal or desirable in the breed.
-The Turkish Boz Shepherd is able to obtain speeds of 27 – 35 miles per hour on average, some reaching as fast as 40 miles per hour, and can run great distances, some employing a double suspension gallop.
-His agility is surprising for his size, with the ability to pivot and change direction at rapid intervals at various speeds.
+The Turkish Boz Shepherd can reach speeds of 27–35 miles per hour on average, with some reaching as fast as 40 miles per hour, and can run great distances, some employing a double-suspension gallop.
+His agility is surprising for his size, allowing him to pivot and change direction at rapid intervals across a range of speeds.
 The backline should remain nearly level with little rise or fall except at very high speeds (double suspension gallop).

 TEMPERAMENT

 The Turkish Boz Shepherd is foremost a guardian dog: calm, intelligent, and observant, yet alert and perceptive.
 He is highly adaptable to varied climates and changes in settings.
 Ever aware of his surroundings, even when seemingly asleep, the Turkish Boz Shepherd will instinctively and promptly defend his family, property, or livestock.
-His power, independence, and intelligence must be realized and respected; proper socialization is a must.
+His power, independence, and intelligence must be recognized and respected; proper socialization is essential.
 Fundamentally, he is a very sensitive dog that requires a loving owner and family.
 A soft hand in correction is essential, as harsh treatment or correction can create long-term insecurity and behavioral issues.
-Personal and purposeful relationships are necessary, either human or animal; isolation for long periods is not tolerated well by this breed.
-He will remain devoted, loyal, and submissive to his owner and family and accept strangers with proper introduction.
-The Turkish Boz Shepherd is intelligent and has a keen ability to evaluate a situation and react with a measured response; his perceptiveness to his owner's level of comfort contributes to his reaction in given situations.
+Personal and purposeful relationships are necessary, whether human or animal; isolation for long periods is not well tolerated by this breed.
+He will remain devoted, loyal, and submissive to his owner and family, and will accept strangers with proper introduction.
+The Turkish Boz Shepherd is intelligent and has a keen ability to evaluate a situation and respond with a measured response; his perception of his owner's level of comfort contributes to his reactions in given situations.
 Calm and seldom nervous, the Turkish Boz Shepherd is serious and clever, comfortably tolerating boisterous activity and exuberance from children and livestock.
-The Turkish Boz Shepherd is extremely versatile in function, working in both rural and suburban applications within a range of settings and performance expectations.
+The Turkish Boz Shepherd is extremely versatile in function, working in both rural and suburban settings across a range of performance expectations.
 His intelligence, calm and alert demeanor, and perceptiveness make him extremely effective in a multitude of environments.

 LIFESPAN AND HEALTH

 The Turkish Boz Shepherd has an average lifespan of 10-15 years.
-Although health diseases and conditions are limited in breed, incidences of the elbow and hip dysplasia have been reported.
-The Turkish Boz Shepherd does not suffer from most of the common health conditions known to plague the giant breeds.
+Although health diseases and conditions are limited in breed, incidences of elbow and hip dysplasia have been reported.
+The Turkish Boz Shepherd does not suffer from the most common health conditions known to plague giant breeds.

 DISQUALIFICATIONS

-Bone structure is overly fine or heavy to negatively affect overall balance and/or function.
+• Bone structure is overly fine or overly heavy, negatively affecting overall balance and/or function.